 Here’s just a few facts…

-- You can’t really consume alcohol whilst on Roaccutane because it can cause liver toxicity, which could potentially be really harmful.
+- You can’t consume much alcohol whilst on Roaccutane because it can cause liver toxicity, which could potentially be really harmful.

 - You must not get pregnant because it can have serious effects on an unborn baby.
 I had to sign an agreement to say that I would use TWO methods of birth control.